mbienkowsk/hush.nvim/README.md

 * basedpyright
 * LuaLS
+* clang-tidy

-Hush exposes two commands - `:Hush` and `:HushAll`. `Hush` tries to silence the specific warnings emitted by the line using their error codes. `HushAll` disables the offended source for the line.
+Hush exposes two commands - `:Hush` and `:HushAll`. `Hush` tries to silence the specific warnings emitted by the line using their error codes (if it's not supported in the source, it falls back to `HushAll`. `HushAll` disables the offended source for the line (if it's not supported in the source, falls back to `Hush`.

 ## Development